sematext/sematext-logsene-ios/README.md

 Each function provides two variants - logging a message or error without and with the device location.

-Example of writing a log message without a location:
+Example of writing a log message:

 ```
 DDLogInfo("hello world!")
 ```

-Example of writing a log message with location:
+Example of writing a log message with location data:

 ```
 let location = LogsLocation(fromLatitude: 53.13, fromLongitude: 23.16)